ThunderboltDev/Thunder-Ransomware/README.md

 It is essential to prioritize ethical behavior and use programming skills responsibly.
 As aspiring developers, we must promote cybersecurity, protect individuals' privacy, and contribute positively to society.
 Remember, the best way to grow and excel in the field of technology is through lawful and ethical practices.

 Please use this information responsibly, for educational purposes only, and always adhere to the legal and ethical guidelines that govern your jurisdiction.

+## TO DO LIST:
+Fix form3 and make it list the encoded files

+Add Report to telegram the users info and etc

+Adding Anti VM And Anti Debug